Chai Vang: Shootings

 Vang, after reversing his blaze-orange jacket to its camo side, hid near a curve in the trail when he heard the ATV approaching.
 Thinking Jessica Willers and Laski were likely armed and looking for him, Vang waited until they passed.
 When he fired, the bullet struck Willers in the left buttock, and struck Laski, shattering his lower spine and abdomen.
 Vang ran over, shot Laski through the back, and then stepped behind Willers, and fired a shot through her neck.

-Vang returned to the site of the first shootings to retrieve his scope.
+He returned to the site of the first shootings to retrieve his scope.
 As he neared the site, he and Hesebeck came face to face.
-Vang said, “You're not dead yet?”
-He raised his rifle and fired, as Hesebeck grabbed Willers’ rifle with his right hand and dove for cover.
+Vang said, "You're not dead yet?"
+He raised his rifle and fired, as Hesebeck grabbed Willers' rifle with his right hand and dove for cover.
 The shots went over Hesebeck's head.

 Though he could point but not aim the rifle because of a wounded left arm, Hesebeck tried to shoot back.
 But when he pulled the trigger, the safety was still engaged.
 He dragged the unfamiliar rifle alongside his body to feel for the safety, and pushed it in.
 He pointed it again and fired once.
 He then heard a slight metallic sound from Vang's rifle, and realized Vang was out of bullets.

 Vang fled the scene on foot and discarded his remaining ammunition, later stating that he did not want to shoot anyone else.
 Vang eventually came across another hunter riding an ATV (who had no affiliation with the victims), and this hunter offered to give him a ride, eventually taking him to Vang's cabin.
 Vang was arrested when he returned to his cabin five hours after the shooting.
 An officer waiting for Vang placed him into custody and transported him to the Sawyer County Jail.
 His bail was set at $2.5 million.